Important information regarding revised Call Centre operating hours due to COVID-19. Click here.

 It is estimated that 40% of all road fatalities in New South Wales are attributed to speeding.

 From 2013-2017 740 people were killed in New South Wales, 19,000 were injured and about 1,500 people were seriously injured each year1.
-You can face fines of up to $2,530 and licence suspensions of 6 months for speeding offenses in New South Wales.
+You can face fines of up to $2,530 and licence suspensions of 6 months for speeding offences in New South Wales.
 New South Wales drivers paid $274.7 million in speeding fines in 201715.

-Fines for speeding offenses in Victoria range from $207 to $826, demerit points and licence suspensions of up to 12 months.
+Fines for speeding offences in Victoria range from $207 to $826, demerit points and licence suspensions of up to 12 months.
 Of the 12,281 car accidents that occurred on Victorian roads in 2017, 1,936 happened in speed zones of over 100km/hr6.
 Victorians paid a total of $363.1 million in speeding fines in 2017, the highest in the country.

 Speeding killed 50 people in 2017 on Queensland roads, making up 20% of the total Queensland Road Toll.
 The cost of speed-related fatalities and hospitalisation casualties costs Queensland an estimated $3.2 billion each year4.
 Fines for speeding in Queensland range from $177 to $1,245 in addition to points and suspensions of licences.
 Queenslanders paid a total of $226 million in speeding fines during 2017.